 City Planner

-The department is led by City Planner Tara Bradshaw, who oversees the city’s comprehensive planning and land use efforts, community and economic development, historic preservation, housing, and grant administration efforts.
-Additionally, Bradshaw serves as liaison for the Dublin Downtown Development Authority and the Dublin Laurens Land Bank Authority.
+The department is led by City Planner Sharon Eveland, who oversees the city’s comprehensive planning and land use efforts, as well as community and economic development, historic preservation, housing, and grant administration.
+Additionally, Sharon serves as liaison for the Dublin Downtown Development Authority and the Dublin Laurens Land Bank Authority.

 Divisons